livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 Trust boundaries:

-* Incoming identifiers from remote peers are treated as untrusted input.
+* Identifiers received from remote peers are untrusted input.
 * Resolution occurs only after signature verification and schema validation.

 Failure handling:

-* Unknown identifiers result in rejection.
+* Unknown identifiers MUST cause rejection.
-* Ambiguous identifiers result in rejection.
+* Ambiguous identifiers MUST cause rejection.
-* Identifiers resolving to multiple objects result in rejection.
+* Identifiers resolving to multiple objects MUST cause rejection.

-## 7. Allowed behaviors
+## 6. Allowed behaviors

 The following behaviors are explicitly allowed:

+* Independent creation of identifiers on disconnected nodes.
 * Creation of new identifiers within declared namespaces.
-* Independent identifier creation across disconnected nodes.
 * Deferred resolution during sync until prerequisites are satisfied.
-* Coexistence of multiple identifiers referring to the same real-world entity.
+* Multiple identifiers representing the same real-world entity.

-## 8. Forbidden behaviors
+## 7. Forbidden behaviors

 The following behaviors are explicitly forbidden:

 * Reassignment of an existing identifier.
+* Reuse of identifiers after revocation.
+* Implicit namespace inference.
 * Cross-application interpretation without explicit schema linkage.
-* Implicit namespace inference.
-* Identifier reuse after revocation.
-* Overloading identifiers with multiple semantic meanings.
+* Overloading a single identifier with multiple semantic meanings.

 Violations MUST result in immediate rejection.

-## 9. Failure and rejection semantics
+## 8. Failure and rejection semantics

-On invalid identifier input, the system MUST:
+On invalid identifier usage, the system MUST:

 * Reject the operation before persistent storage.
 * Record the rejection in the local log.
-* Avoid partial application of related operations.
+* Apply no partial state changes.

 Invalid conditions include:

 * Malformed identifier structure.
-* Namespace violation.
+* Namespace violations.
-* Ownership mismatch.
+* Ownership mismatches.
-* Undeclared application or domain reference.
+* References to undeclared applications or domains.

 No recovery action is implied by rejection.

-## 10. Guarantees summary
+## 9. Guarantees summary

 This specification guarantees: